tagion/tagion/docs/tech/todo/index.md

 ### DART Synchronization services (mode2)
 Description: Function to allow a program to remotely synchronize a dart from a node
-Goal: May
 - [x] Synchronize a static remote DART to a local DART
-- [x] Synchronize more static DART's with the same data to one local DART
+- [ ] Synchronize more static DART's with the same data to one local DART
 - [x] Subscribe to a recorder from one trusted node.
 - [x] Iterate until until the DART has been synchronize to the common bullseye
 Assignee: al